-Distance Learning
+Online Learning

-Distance learning provides quality education in a non-traditional environment, where the student and faculty member are in different locations.
+Online learning provides quality education in a non-traditional environment, where the student and faculty member are in different locations.
 Lee College faculty strives to promote superior online learning through the college's online learning management system.

-Lee College offers several options for students who are selfmotivated and prefer independent learning.
-Distance learning courses require an orientation with the instructor, either personally or online.
+Lee College offers several options for students who are self-motivated and prefer independent learning.
+Online learning courses require an orientation with the instructor, either personally or online.
 Courses are completed during a single semester with deadlines set by instructors for course assignments and exams.

-Distance Education provides courses in which a majority (more than 50 percent) of the instruction occurs when the student(s) and instructor(s) are not in the same place.
-Two categories of distance education courses are defined as:
+Online learning provides courses in which a majority (more than 50 percent) of the instruction occurs when the student(s) and instructor(s) are not in the same place.
+Two categories of online learning courses are defined as:

-Fully Distance Education Course
+Fully Online Learning Course